gopiinho/uniswapv2-from-scratch/book/docs/prerequisites/prerequisites.md

 A decent grasp on how the Ethereum Virtual Machine and transactions work:

-- Has, blocks, and transactions
+- Gas, blocks, and transactions
 - Contract addresses
 - How `ERC20` tokens work and why `approve()`, and `transferFrom()` are used